TESLA INVENTED RADIO?

 Next stage: Marconi takes the Branly coherer and Tesla's spark

-and antenna inventions, commercializing them.
-But Tesla ignores this
+transmitter and antenna inventions, commercializing them.
+He attracts

-threat, believing that his completed "world system" will be far superior
+this threat, believing that his completed "world system" will be far

 But then mysteriously Marconi's patents were suddenly accepted.